The Australian Government will fund a wage increase for the early childhood education and care (ECEC) workforce through a worker retention payment.

 Limiting fee growth

-You must limit fee growth by a set percentage from August 2024.
+Providers must limit fee growth by a set percentage to get the worker retention payment.
 This is known as the fee growth cap.

 The fee growth cap is: